kalamuna/kalastatic/docs/1-Conventions.md

 ### Conventions
 It's easier to collaborate if we share a vocabulary.
-Here are some conventions we've found useful for maintaining parallel development.
+Here are some conventions we've found useful for maintaining parallel development, and ensuring that the prototype work dovetails neatly into the production code with minimal—if any—refactoring.

 #### Text nodes

+Anything that would be a text node in html.

 ```
   "text": "A text node"